cvkittler/Metamorphic-Manufacturing/README.md

 sudo killall pigpiod
 roscore
 ```
-*note dont run roscore if its being run elsewhere* will update once this is figured out
+*note: dont run roscore if its being run elsewhere* will update once this is figured out

 ###### In Terminal 2:
 ```